+Concurrent Instructor Information

+Instructor Name:

+Course(s) Teaching During Leave:

+Approximate Dates of Leave:

+Detailed Plan for Coverage

+Interim Instructor Name:

+Instructor Email:

+Phone Number:

-Describe the interim instructor's experience, credentials and the communication plan for CEP staff, faculty mentor and high school administration (attach additional documentation if needed):
+Describe the interim instructor's experience, credentials and the communication mentor and high school administration (attach additional documentation if neede · · · · · · · · · · · · · · · · · · ·

-Has this plan to cover the extended leave been communicated with the CEP faculty mentor?
+Has this plan to cover the extended leave been communicated with the CEP facult ty mentor?
 Yes No

+High School Administrator Signature Date

+CEP Instructor Signature Date

 Please note: This form must be submitted prior to the leave taking place.
-Once the completed form has been received, the CEP team will respond with approval, denial, or request for more information.
+Once the completed form he respond with approval, denial, or request for more information. nas been received, the CEP team will

-Scan and email completed form to concurrent@minnesota.edu
+Scan and email completed form to concurrent@minnesot a.edu

+For office use only

+☐ Plan approved ☐ Plan Denied ☐ Pending more information on

+M State K12 Dept. Signature Date